 With the advent of the IoT, brands have access to a treasure trove of customer data.
 By utilizing this information, new possibilities are created in the forms of e-commerce and direct to consumer business models.

-Early adopters of IoT will help their businesses reach their goals by helping them move from selling products to services and create new and innovative business models, according to a report by SAP.
-Devicification will be a main driver of this trend.
+Early adopters of IoT will help their businesses reach their goals by helping them move from selling products to services and create new and innovative business models.
+Devicification will be the main driver of this trend.

 The benefits of consumer devices and consumables may be obvious, but innovating, launching and supporting such a product ecosystem can be quite challenging for even the most seasoned brand.
 Want to learn more about the benefits of devicification?
 Watch the full webinar below: